ajv-validator/ajv/README.md

 - The actual location of the schema file in the file system is not used.
 - You can pass the identifier of the schema as the second parameter of `addSchema` method or as a property name in `schemas` option.
 This identifier can be used instead of (or in addition to) schema $id.
 - You cannot have the same $id (or the schema identifier) used for more than one schema - the exception will be thrown.
-- You can implement dynamic resolution of the referenced schemas using the `compileAsync` method.
-In this way, you can store schemas in any system (files, web, database, etc.) and reference them without explicitly adding them to an Ajv instance.
+- You can implement dynamic resolution of the referenced schemas using `compileAsync` method.
+In this way you can store schemas in any system (files, web, database, etc.) and reference them without explicitly adding to Ajv instance.
 See [Asynchronous schema compilation](#asynchronous-schema-compilation).

 ## $data reference